Richard Moth: Episcopate

 In July 2009, Moth was appointed Bishop of the Forces by Pope Benedict XVI.
-He stepped down as Vicar General of Southwark and was succeeded by Mgr.
+He stepped down as vicar general of Southwark and was succeeded in that role by Mgr.
 Matthew Dickens in September 2009.
-He was consecrated bishop on 29 September 2009, the Feast of the Archangels Michael, Gabriel and Raphael, in Westminster Cathedral.
-Archbishop Kevin McDonald was principal consecrator, with Archbishop Michael Bowen and Bishop Tom Burns as principal co-consecrators.
-Archbishop Vincent Nichols and Cardinals Cormac Murphy-O'Connor and Keith O'Brien were present in choir.
+He was consecrated as a bishop on 29 September 2009 in Westminster Cathedral; Archbishop Kevin McDonald was principal consecrator, with Archbishop Michael Bowen and Bishop Tom Burns as principal co-consecrators.
+Archbishop Vincent Nichols and Cardinals Cormac Murphy-O'Connor and Keith O'Brien were also present in choir.
 His time as Bishop of the Forces ended in 2015 when he was translated to a different see.

 On 21 March 2015, Moth was announced as the next Bishop of Arundel and Brighton, having been appointed by Pope Francis.
 He was installed on 28 May 2015.
+In 2017, he was made a Canon of Honour of the Anglican Chichester Cathedral.

+On 19 December 2025, he was appointed Archbishop of Westminster by Pope Leo XIV.
+He was installed as archbishop in Westminster Cathedral on 14 February 2026.
+In April 2026, he was elected as the next president of the Catholic Bishops' Conference of England and Wales.
+In June 2026, following the arrest of David Oakley for sexual offences, Moth was appointed by Pope Leo XIV as apostolic administrator of the Diocese of Northampton sede plena et ad nutum Sanctæ Sedis (while the see is occupied and at the discretion of the Holy See).